 "The operation has been satisfactory; it has turned out very well.
 The president is in her room and is in very good spirits," presidential spokesman Alfredo Scoccimarro said in a statement.

 Doctors said there were no complications in the surgery to remove a blood clot from the surface of Fernandez's brain.
 Fernandez, 60, remained hospitalized in Buenos Aires and was "progressing well," doctors said.

 Over the weekend, doctors diagnosed Fernandez with a subdural hematoma and said she needed to take a month off of work.

 A subdural hematoma is a blood clot on the brain's surface beneath its outer covering, called the dura.
 Often, in people over 60, a brain trauma can cause the blood vessels in the brain to tear and blood to clot.

-According to Argentina's constitution, the vice president would assume the presidency temporarily in the president's absence, but officials have not said if that will occur in this situation.
+According to Argentina's constitution, the vice president assumes the presidency temporarily in the president's absence.

 In a televised speech Monday, Vice President Amado Boudou said the situation was similar to the time when Fernandez temporarily handed presidential powers over to him when she underwent surgery in January 2012 to remove her thyroid.